 4. Engagement Over Numbers

 I mean, of course numbers count.
-Unique viewers, followers, clicks and likes carry weight and they directly translate into dollars.
+Unique viewers, followers, clicks and likes carry weight and they can directly translate into dollars.
 But if you want to retain numbers and drive traffic to your site, you want your audience to engage with your site and the community you are building.
 This means posting content that brings value, asking questions and being available to answer questions.
-Creating a connection will build trust.
+Creating connections and building relationships fosters trust.
 And after that is where you can make a difference.
 This is when your opinion drives behavior and you can create measurable and noticeable change.

 I am blogging to make a shift towards sustainability, organics and a nontoxic world for my kids and generations to come.
 (I am also blogging to find the perfect red lipstick – obviously).
 I want to raise awareness by talking about safe options and continuing the wellness conversation.
 In this scenario whats better: 100K people who sign up to follow me but never read my posts OR 1000 people who follow me and all of them are genuinely interested in making a change, value my opinion and are ready to support this interest alongside me?